 Mel Barrett

 Chief Executive, Metropolitan Thames ValleyMel is Chief Executive of MTVH (Metropolitan Thames Valley Housing) one of the UK’s leading providers of affordable homes to rent and buy.
 He is a former local authority Chief Executive with extensive experience in the leadership of customer facing services, transformation initiatives, and large-scale regeneration and development projects.
-Since joining MTVH in September 2024, Mel has led the organisation through a Regulatory Inspection, with MTVH compliant with all standards, including the newly introduced Consumer Standards, and overseen a development programme which has delivered 544 new homes and a 5-year development pipeline of 4,970 new homes.
-Mel is a Trustee of the Whitehall & Industry Group, a charity focused on collaborative cross sector leadership development.
-He holds a BSc (Hons) in Land Management, an MBA from City University Business School and is a member of the Royal Institution of Chartered Surveyors.
+Mel became a member of the National Housing Federation Board in September 2025 and is a Trustee of the Whitehall & Industry Group, a charity focused on collaborative cross sector leadership development.

 Paul Dolan